 Initial F-1 visa international students and transfer students must report to the International Student Adviser within 15 days of the program start date.

-Friends University offers a student insurance policy through Student Assurance Services.
-As a new international student joining Friends University for the first time, you will be automatically charged for this plan as part of your initial deposit.
+Friends University offers a student insurance policy through Consolidated Health Plans.
+As a new international student joining Friends University for the first time, you will be automatically enrolled in this plan.
 All F-1 International students are required to sign up for this plan unless a student is able to show proof of a current health insurance policy that extends coverage while in the United States.

 New F-1 International students will be enrolled in this plan through the International Service Office.
-You may review the plan brochure and obtain more information about this insurance policy by visiting http://www.sas-mn.com/.
+You may review the plan brochure and obtain more information about this insurance policy by visiting the following website: Consolidated Health Plans

 Students may contact the International Service Office with any questions related to insurance.